ohshitgorillas/EntropPy/README.md

 * **Smart Boundary Detection**: Automatically assigns Espanso word boundaries (`word: true`, `left_word: true`, etc.) to prevent typos from triggering inside other valid words (e.g., prevents `no` → `on` from triggering inside the word `noon`).
 * **Collision Resolution**: If a typo maps to multiple valid words (e.g., `thn` could be `then`, `than`, or `thin`), the script uses frequency analysis to pick the statistically likely correction or discards it if ambiguous. (`then` and `than` are far more frequent than `thin`, but themselves have a frequency ratio close to 1, so `thn` is considered ambiguous and skipped.)
 * **Pattern Generalization**: Automatically detects repeated patterns (e.g., `-atoin` → `-ation` and `-ntoin` → `-ntion` are simplified to `-toin` → `-tion`) and creates generalized rules, reducing dictionary size.
-* **Comprehensive Reporting**: Generate detailed reports showing collisions, pattern decisions, substring conflicts, and performance metrics—invaluable for understanding and tuning the generator.
+* **Comprehensive Reporting**: Generate detailed reports showing collisions, pattern decisions, substring conflicts, and performance metrics—invaluable for understanding and tuning EntropPy.
 * **Espanso Optimization**: Outputs alphabetically organized YAML files to keep sizes manageable and organization clean.
 * **Highly Configurable**: Customize input lists, exclusion patterns, adjacent key mappings, and frequency thresholds.
-* **Progress Tracking**: Real-time progress bars for word processing, pattern generalization, and conflict removal.
+* **Progress Tracking**: Real-time progress bars for word processing, pattern generalization, conflict removal, and YAML file writing.
 * **Estimates RAM Usage**: Estimates the total RAM consumed by the dictionary in Espanso (~21,500 entries → 1.5MB).

 ---